Also located in West Jordan....

 |Curry Pakora - Traditional Punjabi entree, vegetable fritters dipped in rich creamy curry sauce made w/ buttermilk.|

 I searched the menu for something I recognized from the book.
-"Pakora" & "paneer" caught my eye.
+"Pakora" and "paneer" caught my eye.
 I ordered the Curry Pakora.
 The friendly waitress warned us that it might be different than what we're used to.
-I said, "Bingo, that's why I want it.", plus I love buttermilk.
+I replied "exactly."
+Plus I love buttermilk...

 Let me tell you that we've been dreaming of the Curry Pakora ever since.
 It was delicious!!
 DELICIOUS!
 The waitress was happy we liked it so much.